Copyright 2010-2022 Placerville Prospectors Senior Softball League. All rights reserved.

 Pitchers using the Pitching Screen must get themselves completely behind the screen after they pitch the ball.
 Failure to do so will result with the pitch being called “illegal” by the umpire and will result with a “ball” being called unless the batter swings at the pitch.
 After the pitcher is completely behind the screen they may come out from behind the screen and field the hit ball.

 V. All playing rules not covered by the Placerville Prospector Senior Softball Club rules, shall default to Senior Softball USA and ASA softball game rules with Senior Softball USA rules having priority.

 ARTICLE VII ---- AMENDMENTS

-These Bylaws and Playing Rules may be amended or revised by a majority vote of those present at a membership meeting.
-That meeting must have a quorum of 40% of the current membership and the President must place any proposed change s on the agenda in advance of the meeting.
+These Bylaws and Playing Rules may be amended or revised by a majority vote of those present at the meeting a membership meeting.
+That meeting must have a quorum of at least 40% of the members present of the current membership and the President must place any proposed change s on the agenda in advance of the meeting.